 Company registers and filings

-The Act removes the requirement for companies to keep specified internal registers (including a register of directors and a PSC register) and, instead, the public will rely on records filed at Companies House.
+From 18 November 2025, the Act removes the requirement for companies to keep specified internal registers (including a register of directors and a PSC register) and, instead, the public will rely on records filed at Companies House.

 In contrast, the Act removes the option for private companies to keep their register of members at Companies House.
 It also requires additional information on a company’s members to be recorded.